Chur Family Foundation

 The Chur Family Foundation was officially founded in 2014, following the sale of ElderWood Senior Care.
 Carol and Bob’s two daughters, Carla and Kelly, and their husbands, Terry and Don, serve on the Foundation Board helping guide it as their parents and founders envisioned.
 It was established around the same core values that governed Elderwood’s Commitment to Care.

-Rooted in our mission to uphold the humanity, dignity, and wellbeing of older adults—without compromise, our work is guided by four core pillars that reflect the values we live by and the impact we strive for.
+Rooted in their mission to uphold the humanity, dignity, and well being of older adults—without compromise, their work is guided by four core pillars that reflect the values they live by and the impact they strive for.

 Core Values